bitwarden/help/_articles/directory-connector/schedule-directory-sync.md

 ### Setup a Sync Script

 In order avoid session timeouts, we recommend creating a shell script to run through cron.
 This script should securely read your `client_secret` to complete the login, and run a `bwdc sync` command that writes output to `bwdc.log`.
-If you need help creating a sync script, [Contact Us](https://bitwarden.com/contact).

 {% comment %}
 ```